 - Clickable profile link

 Instagram is great for building a brand.
-Even if you’re a blogger, building your brand is still very important.
+But, even if you’re a blogger, building your brand is still very important.

 What Instagram isn’t great at is sending massive amounts of traffic to your blog.